dartmouth-cs98/dartmouth-cs98.github.io/slides/04_design/index_slides.md

 * help you remember what needs to be built
 * much quicker to play around with different options quickly and easily to determine what works best for your product
 * coordinate with your team - keep everybody on track
+* Figma is like google docs for design - super

 ---
 name: No UI?
 No problem!